Icebreaker: Finland

-Icebreakers have a long tradition in Finland (Murtaja (1890), Sampo (1898), Apu (1899) and many others).
-Currently, Arctia is responsible for the maintenance and development of the fleet.
+Icebreakers have long been used in Finland, a country with many ports that are not ice-free (Murtaja (1890), Sampo (1898), Apu (1899) and many others).
+As of 2026 Arctia is responsible for the maintenance and development of the fleet.

 On 9 October 2025, US President Trump and Finnish President Stubb sealed an agreement for the U.S. Coast Guard to buy up to 11 icebreaker ships to bolster U.S. national security in the Arctic.

 They approved a memorandum of understanding on icebreaker cooperation.

+As of January 2026, Finnish companies have designed 80% of all icebreaker ships currently in operation, and 60% were built at shipyards in Finland.